-The unique qualities of St Thomas More College were formed in the early 1970s by the philosophical and social changes following Vatican II; the inability of Archdiocesan authorities to find a religious order to staff the school that was planned; and the vision and energy of a small group of people, including Father Barney O'Shea, Director of Catholic Education, the foundation lay staff (Principal, Mr Jim Slingsby, Mr Damien Barker and Mr Vince Coman), Father Hegarty, Parish Priest of Our Lady of Lourdes, and, from 1975, the Presentation Sisters.
+The unique qualities of St Thomas More College were formed in the early 1970s by the philosophical and social changes following Vatican II; the inability of Archdiocesan authorities to find a religious order to staff the school; and the vision and energy of a small group of people, including Father Barney O'Shea, Director of Catholic Education, the foundation lay staff (Principal, Mr Jim Slingsby, Mr Damien Barker and Mr Vince Coman), Father Hegarty, Parish Priest of Our Lady of Lourdes, and, from 1975, the Presentation Sisters.
 Despite pessimism in some quarters about the ability of a lay staff to deliver a solid Catholic education, Archbishop Rush publicly supported their increased responsibility.
 The Archbishop opened the school in January 1974 as the first secondary College administered by Brisbane Catholic Education.
 The new College was dedicated to St Thomas More.

 This dedication, along with the name of the College, was the decision of Jim Slingsby.
-His reasons included St Thomas's dedication to family life and to scholarship and learning, his sense of justice and fairness, as well as his commitment to Christian principles and to Christian spirituality.
-This last commitment led to his conflict with King Henry VIII, and to his eventual execution, before which he famously declared himself "the King's loyal servant, but God's servant first".
+His reasons included St Thomas More's dedication to family life and learning, his sense of justice and fairness, as well as his commitment to Christian spirituality.
+This last commitment led to his conflict with King Henry VIII, and to his eventual execution.
 "God's servant first" became the College motto, and More's coat of arms was adopted as the College crest.

 The new school had an enrolment of 75 boys, mainly from the parishes of Woodridge, Salisbury, Sunnybank and Acacia Ridge.
 In the following year, after the closure of St Ursula's College at Dutton Park, 143 girls were enrolled and 96 boys.
-In the same year, two Presentation Sisters, Sister Beverley Crane and Sister Rosemary Grundy, joined the teaching staff.
-They organised the Christian Living program, and provided seminars and weekend retreats for staff.
-The Sisters later set up a house close to the school, providing temporary accommodation for girls from the College who were in need of assistance.
+In the same year, two Presentation Sisters, Sister Beverley Crane, and Sister Rosemary Grundy, joined the teaching staff.
+They organised the Christian Living program and provided seminars and weekend retreats for staff.
+The Sisters later set up a house close to the school, providing temporary accommodation for girls from the College who needed assistance.
 Their presence was important to the development of the College's philosophy and values, and their influence continues to be felt despite the withdrawal of the order from the College at the end of 1988.

 From the opening of the College a Pastoral Care program, based on essential skills for living and on Christian values, was developed and became a model for other Colleges.
 The program was part of the basic College structure.
 Groups were small, and much thought and planning went into their composition.
-Pastoral Care teachers were also taught their class Christian Living, and these classes were centres of genuine peer support.
+Pastoral Care teachers also taught their class Christian Living, and these classes were centres of genuine peer support.
 At Jim Slingsby's insistence, there was no corporal punishment and in the early years there was no student uniform.
 So, in many ways, St Thomas More College was breaking new ground, and offering a school experience different from the mainstream one of the time.